Balseayed/Balseayed/IT-Infrastructure-Labs/Windows-Server/Active-Directory/README.md

 ![Users CSV Sample](Screenshots/04-users-csv-sample.png)

-Then by useing a PowerShell script I created multiple Active Directory users and add them to the required security groups.
+Then, using a PowerShell script, I created multiple Active Directory users and added them to the appropriate security groups.

 This approach is useful because it reduces manual work and makes user creation more consistent.

 ```powershell
 Import-Module ActiveDirectory